Frequently Asked Questions

 17. What will my child do all day?

 The children will participate in basic care tasks, curriculum geared toward their age of development, participate in fun-filled and hands-on activities, engage in centers for open ended and learning based play.
 They will have two scheduled times outside on our playground, have nap time and meals.
+For more information see our Curriculum page.

 18. What about extra curricular activities?